Trump slashes foreign aid, cuts safety net programs in new budget proposal

 The president’s latest blueprint for administration spending proposals is unlikely to be passed by the Democratic-controlled House of Representatives, particularly in an election year.

 Trump, who campaigned for the presidency in 2016 on a promise to build a wall along the U.S. border with Mexico, will seek $2 billion in funding for further construction on that project, substantially less than the $8.6 billion he requested a year ago.

+During the 2016 campaign, Trump said Mexico would pay for the wall, which it has refused to do.

 The administration shifted resources from the military last year after Congress refused Trump’s initial wall funding request.
 The White House will not seek further funds from the military for the wall, a senior administration said.

-The budget seeks $1 trillion to fund a massive overhaul of U.S. infrastructure that both Democrats and Republicans have said is a priority.
+The budget seeks money to fund a U.S. infrastructure overhaul that both Democrats and Republicans have said is a priority.
 The two sides are unlikely to agree on any major legislation this year, though, as they fight for control of the White House and Congress in the November elections.

-The budget would raise military spending by 0.3% to $740.5 billion for the fiscal year 2021, starting Oct.
+The budget would raise military spending by 0.3% to $740.5 billion for fiscal-year 2021, starting on Oct.
 1 and propose higher outlays for defense and veterans, administration officials confirmed.

-But former chairman of the Joint Chiefs of Staff Mike Mullen raised concerns about how the foreign aid cuts would affect the U.S. civilian footprint around the world that helps reduce the need for military intervention.
+But former Chairman of the Joint Chiefs of Staff Mike Mullen raised concerns about how the foreign aid cuts would affect the U.S. civilian footprint around the world that helps reduce the need for military intervention.

 “In an era of great power competition, cutting these critical investments would be out of touch with the reality around the world,” he wrote in a letter to top congressional leaders.
 “This is a moment when more investment in diplomacy and development is needed not less.”